filecoin-project/filecoin-docs/docs/mine/lotus/README.md

 This sections contains guides to setup and run succesful mining operations using Lotus and should be approached by **advanced users only**, familiar with [how Filecoin works](../../about-filecoin/how-filecoin-works.md), [how mining works](../how-mining-works.md) and the operation of the [Lotus Node](../../store/lotus/README.md).

 ::: warning
-Lotus Mining for _testnet_ and _mainnet_ has stringent minimal **[hardware requirements](../hardware-requirements.md)**.
+Lotus Mining for _mainnet_ has stringent minimal **[hardware requirements](../hardware-requirements.md)**.
 If you do not reach the minimum requirements for the network you plan to use, you should not even attempt it.
 :::

 ## Getting started with Lotus Miner